Accessibility

 A Text Messaging Service was implemented in November 2011 to remind patients about their forthcoming appointments and subsequently reduce the number of appointments not attended.

-Cancelling or Re-scheduling Hospital Appointments on-line
+Cancelling or Re-scheduling Hospital Appointments On-line

 Improving Access – On-line Appointments Booking Service